 If you have ever heard any business owner complain about overly burdensome regulations, ask if they are in the cannabis business.

-The cost of a cost of cannabis business application can be tens of thousands of dollars and will be more fully outlined below.
+The cost of a cost of cannabis business application can be hundreds of thousands or millions of dollars and will be more fully outlined below.
 The important thing that your business can do when taking on the risk of applying for its license is to at least buy a good application.

 For a successful cannabis business to operate, state licensure is essential.
 All cannabis retail locations must have both state and local licenses in order to be compliant with the law.
 These licenses are expensive and hard to acquire, requiring detailed applications and record-keeping.
 Once acquired, these licenses also require additional fees for renewal every year.